ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 gradio example_apps/hello_app.py
 ```

-Once it is running you should see that it is available under http://0.0.0.0:8080.
+Once it is running you should see that it is available under http://localhost:7860 (or see what Gradio tells you in the terminal window, it should say "Running on local URL: ...").
 Navigate to this link in your browser and try out the app.

 Let's take a closer look at what the code in this file does.